planetis-m/dokime/README.md

 Each optional block contains exactly one `?`.
 Required parameters outside optional blocks continue to use plain values.

+## Performance

+Compile-time validation adds a one-time **cold-start cost of ~9 seconds** the first time you build a project that uses dokime.
+Nimony compiles each plugin module (`query`, `queryOpt`, `rows`, `exec`) once and caches the result.
+A pure Nimony build takes ~1.8s; with dokime the first build takes ~11s.

+**Subsequent warm builds take ~2.9s** — about 1.1s over baseline, regardless of how many query/exec calls your file contains.
+Plugin binaries are cached and reused across calls of the same type.

+- **Online vs offline: no difference.** Validating against a live database takes the same time as reading from `.dokime/queries/`.
+The cache is instant.
+- **More calls don't slow things down.** 16 queries cost the same as 2.
+The plugin executable is shared across all invocations of the same type.
+- **Dynamic optional clauses** with many variants add negligible cost — each variant is validated at plugin-execution time (milliseconds), not during Nimony compilation.
+- **Each new plugin type** (e.g., adding `queryOpt` to a project that only used `query`) adds one cold compilation (~4s) the first time, then zero marginal cost after caching.

 ## Nullable Columns

 Nullable result columns decode to `Opt[T]`: